 At the heart of this is communities.
 A philosophy of customer-centricity will transcend an organisation if they have the ability to democratise the insights captured in a consistent and digestible manner.
 Most learning in the future will be iterative, based on approaches such as build-measure-learn, and the best way to democratise that in your organisation is through the centrality of communities.

 The future of online communities is incredibly exciting and ultimately, fundamental to the success of consumer-facing companies around the world.
-It will be filled with new technologies, great innovation and a shift in the attitude of many researchers as the industry seeks to democratise consumer insight.
+It will be filled with new technologies, great innovation, and a shift in the attitude of many researchers as the industry seeks to democratise consumer insight.
 The catalyst for this democratisation, we believe, is the emergence of the communities as a philosophy for the brands of the future.
+We’re starting to understand participants not just as consumers, not just as respondents but as people, to not be served but be part of the service.